unicode-org/message-format-wg/spec.md

 ## Pattern Elements

 Pattern elements are used in three places:

 1. The body of each PatternMessage is a sequence of pattern elements.
-2. The selector value is a pattern element.
+2. The Selector value is a pattern element.
 3. Some pattern elements may contain other pattern elements, defining the values of arguments or options.

-When formatting a message,
-each pattern element is handled by a corresponding pattern element formatter.
+This specification defines the following four pattern elements:

+- Literal
+- VariableRef
+- FunctionRef
+- MessageRef

 ```ts
 interface PatternElement {
   type: string
 }
 ```

+An implementation MAY support additional custom pattern elements.
+If it does so, each such custom PatternElement must extend the PatternElement interface and include a U+003A COLON `:` character within its `type` value (used for namespacing and to ensure forward compatibility).

 ### Literal